-Have you ever heard of a creature that has completely lost its sense of direction in life?
+Have you ever seen a creature that has completely lost its sense of direction in life?
 A good example is a cock that has just been beheaded and escaped from its captor's hands.
 An even better example is me after I dropped out of the university at JKUAT in 2009.

 As I have said again and again in this blog, I went astray during my time at JKUAT where I was pursuing a BSc. degree in Electronics & Computer Engineering.
 That I went astray is not something I am ashamed to admit because even King David, one of my heroes in the Bible, also says in Psalms 119:66-71 that he went astray.
 And like David, my going astray has helped me to walk in obedience to God's Word, though I am still struggling in some areas I wish not to mention here.

-I really lost my sense of direction in life after I dropped out of JKUAT, especially from the years 2009 and 2010.
+I really lost my sense of direction in life after I dropped out of JKUAT, especially in the years 2009 and 2010.
 During those years, I sometimes used to suffer from severe bouts of guilt.
 Some days I would feel as dull and dank as a tomb.
 I also used to frequently struggle getting out of bed and observe hygiene.
 Imagine I would go for several days without bathing, changing clothes and cleaning my room: that's crazy, isn't it?

 Back then in 2009 and 2010, I used to stay in our old wooden house before my elder siblings, bless them, built a mansion for our parents in 2015.
 My depressed living was complicated by having to live in a leaking room with a pot-holed floor, bathing in a dilapidated bathroom which forced me to either heat water in a sooty kitchen or endure bathing with cold water.
 It really was a depressing lifestyle.